rpardini/docker-registry-proxy/README.md

 ## TL,DR

 A caching proxy for Docker; allows centralised management of (multiple) registries and their authentication; caches images from *any* registry.
+Caches the potentially huge blob/layer requests (for bandwidth/time savings), and optionally caches manifest requests ("pulls") to avoid rate-limiting.

 ### NEW: avoiding DockerHub Pull Rate Limits with Caching